nottrobin/robinwinslow.uk/_posts/2015-11-14-why-migration-should-increase.md

 title: Why migration should increase
 description: "I am a strong advocate of migration to the UK.
 I believe it's the only ethical and economically responsible position to hold."
 layout: post
 tags:
   - politics
   - personal
 ---

 On the 6th of October, Theresa May [made another attempt][bbc-may] to turn us all against the evil migrants, and I started writing this article in response.

-I've only just got around to finishing it, and while it may not be quite as topical, and issues are still just as important, especially as I expect the government will make another attempt to demonise immigrants in the wake of last night's tragic attacks in Paris.
+I've only just got around to finishing it, and while it may not be quite as topical, the issues are still just as important, especially as I expect the government will make another attempt to demonise immigrants in the wake of last night's tragic attacks in Paris.

 A conservative standpoint
 ===